Vegan Hiking Snacks: Ideas From Registered Dietitians

 Well, did you know you can sneak in some plant based protein too?

-If you are skeptical, check out this recipe that uses white beans by Plant Based Juniors, and let us know what you think below!
+If you are skeptical, check out this recipe that uses white beans by Plant Based Juniors!

 Just another idea to get the goodness of legumes on the go.